-Conceptual – An art form in which you are trying to make a point.
-The underlying idea or concept and the process by which it is achieved are more important than any tangible product
+Conceptual art – an art form in which the artist is trying to make a point.
+The underlying idea and the process are more important than the tangible product

 Was it a con or was this septic tank an actual (conceptual) art piece in the art museum?
 It looked like the idea behind it and the process used were more interesting than the finished item.

 Here is an example of conceptual art by Jaroslav Devia.
 What do you think it means?

 Conceptual art covers a wide variety of possibilities and is very personal.
 More often than not, the finished piece isn't the important part, but rather the meaning, or concept, behind it.

 The point of conceptual art is to make a point.
 To learn about this technique, we have some projects which explain a process for creating conceptual art.